JocysCom/UMQF/MORA/analysis/enders-game/entities/graff-actions.md

 ### 1 Ender - psychological distress

+Context: Graff chose not to intervene when Ender was stuck on the Giant's Drink, allowing him to struggle and find his own solution.

 - ΔOS = -0.02 (Allowed to suffer in a "suicidal" game loop)
 - VSA(Ender) = 0.60
 - Tc = 0.05 (Short term)